 The use of marijuana is still banned in-competition by the World Anti-Doping Agency (WADA).
-If an athlete tests positive for cannabinoids above a certain threshold, it can lead to suspensions, fines, loss of prize money, and disqualification from an event.
-Whether an athlete who uses cannabinoids will test positive in-competition depends on how much they use and when they use it.
+If an athlete tests positive for cannabis above a certain threshold, it can lead to suspensions, fines, loss of prize money, and disqualification from an event.
+Whether an athlete who uses marijuana will test positive in-competition depends on how much they use and when they use it.
+When you've been sanctioned for cannabis, our anti-doping rule violations attorney can help you regain your professional status.

 Cannabinoids Are a “Substance of Abuse”

 The WADA still bans the use of cannabinoids in-competition.
-While new rules in effect this year allow for a sanction to be reduced to 1 month for an athlete who tests positive for cannabinoids, athletes can still be banned for up to two years for the use of cannabinoids depending on the facts and circumstances of their use.
+According to our renowned anti-doping rule violations attorney, while new rules in effect this year allow for a sanction to be reduced to 1 month for an athlete who tests positive for cannabis, athletes can still be banned for up to two years for the use of cannabinoids depending on the facts and circumstances of their use.

 Almost all-natural and synthetic cannabinoids are prohibited, including those found in: